CMDB asset management vs ITAM: Key differences explained

 3. Does a CMDB store financial or cost data?

-A CMDB is not designed to be the system of record for financial or contractual data.
+A CMDB is not designed to be the primary system of record for financial or contractual data.
 Cost, purchase date, depreciation, and warranty belong in ITAM.
-The recommended approach is to keep that data in ITAM and link it to the matching CI through a shared identifier, so the CMDB can surface cost and ownership context during a change or incident without storing and maintaining it directly.
+The recommended approach is to keep financial fields in ITAM and link them to CIs via APIs when operational workflows require cost context.

-4. How do I get started with CMDB for asset management?
+4. How do I get started implementing CMDB asset management?

 5. Can a CMDB replace ITAM?